Voter FAQs - Registering to Vote

 When I register to vote will you notify me of my polling place?

 No. The Recorder’s Office does not determine the polling place for any election.
-Those assignments are made by the Pima County Division of Elections which is a separate department from the Recorder’s Office.
+Those assignments are made by the Pima County Elections Department which is a separate department from the Recorder’s Office.
 The polling places are not assigned until just prior to an election and are often determined by the jurisdiction involved in the election.
 Pima County does not own any

 polling place.
 Therefore your polling place can change from election to election.
-Prior to every election you should receive a sample ballot from the Division of Elections and that should list your polling place for the election.
+Prior to every election you should receive a sample ballot from the Elections Department and that should list your polling place for the election.
 If you do not receive a sample ballot, you can contact the Pima County Recorder’s Office at 724-4330 or go to our website and click on the link for “Polling/Voter Info” to find your polling place and the districts that you are assigned to.

 I have heard rumors that there are thousands of non-citizens registered to vote in Pima County.
 Is this true?